Starlink Installation

 The dish, also known as Dishy McFlatface, comes with it’s own little stand.
 We added a second mounting option based on the Starlink ground pole.

 The dish snaps into the stand provided in the kit, and being portable can be placed in a location that has a clear view of the sky.
-This is especially useful when Molly is under the shade of trees, and if the dish was mounted to Molly, then the trees would likely obscure any satellite reception.
-If high winds are expected, then we will have to either secure the stand to the ground or not use the ground stand at all.
+This is especially useful when Molly is under the shade of trees.
+And while it is possible to permanently mount the dish onto Molly’s roof, trees would likely obscure any satellite reception.
+If high winds are expected, then we will have to either secure the stand to the ground or not use the portable stand at all.

 Our second option is based on the Starlink Ground Pole Mount.
-This mount ships as two separate poles.
-Slip one pole into the other, and with three stiff taps to the ground, the once separate poles are joined for life.
+The Pole Mount ships as two separate poles.
+One pole slips into the other pole, and with three stiff taps to the ground, the once separate poles are joined for life.

 For our installation, the pole was 30cms (1 foot) longer than it needed to be, so a hacksaw fixed that problem.
 As an added advantage, the shortened pole is also now able to fit into our rear storage locker, which is where we store it while driving.
 Our pole is now 1.88 m (74 inches) long.
 We had a plastic end cap laying around, and that was used to cap the freshly cut end, and prevents the metal surface of the pole grinding against the metal surface of the rear bumper.